gruppe-i-co-design/paper/paper.md

 We want to know what is the depth and how many comparators we are using.

-TODO find references for these formulas (think i saw it in gpu gems?)
+TODO find references for these formulas (think I saw it in GPU gems?)

 $$
 \begin{split}